aki-null/epsilon-script/README.md

 ```
 where `i` is a variable.

-Please note that constant string concatenation is done on compilation, and won't produce any garbage when executed.
+Please note that constant string concatenation is done on a compilation, and won't produce any garbage when executed.
 ```
 "Debug: " + 42 * 42
 ```

 ### User Defined Custom Functions

-If user defined custom functions cause heap allocations, calling that function from the script will produce garbage.
+If user-defined custom functions cause heap allocations, calling that function from a script will produce garbage.

 ## Use Cases